DorothyTamYiLing/GWarrange/documents/tutorials.md

 Then, these kmers are blasted with the original genome set for studying potential genome rearrangements that are captured by them, implemented by the following script:

 ```
-#run in the first level of /genome_rearrangement directory
+#run in the top level of /genome_rearrangement directory
+cd /path/to/genome_rearrangement

 #For ext7000_merge200_ISreplaced_genomes set
 bash scripts/main.sh -k ext7000_merge200_ISreplaced_genomes/sigk_seq.fasta \